UtrechtUniversity/Workshop-IRAS/docs/preparations.md

 ### Your Lisa login

 You have received your loginname and a password by email.
-Please change your password as instructed in the email.
+Please change your password as instructed in the email in the [Surfnet portal](https://portal.surfsara.nl).
 Make sure, that you can remember your password when logging in on **Lisa**.
 Keep in mind that the workshop teachers can't recover or reset your password.

 ### Install MobaXterm (for Windows users)

 You need an application (tool) on your workstation to login on **Lisa**.
-You also have to tranfer files between your local workstation and  **Lisa**.
+You also need a tool to tranfer files between your local workstation and  **Lisa**.
 For `windows` users we recommend to install [MobaXterm](https://mobaxterm.mobatek.net).

 The website of Mobatek has instructive [videos](https://mobaxterm.mobatek.net/demo.html) on how to login on a remote machine.